SENG330/course/project.md

 ### Deliverables
 1. Github issues on your team Github site.
 2. Github wiki page(s) outlining your expanded version of Assignment 1 use cases, scoping, and assumptions.
+3. Update the [course team wiki page](https://github.com/SENG330-17/course/wiki/Team-Contacts) with team name and contact email (a Gmail etc. email that someone will check).
+I suggest you don't use your personal email for this as the page is world-readable.

 ### Marking Guide
 - Match between technical approach and user problem